goessner/g2/api/README.md

 <a name="g2+zoom"></a>
 ### g2.zoom(scl, [x], [y]) ⇒ <code>object</code>
-Zoom the view by a scaling factor with respect to given center.
-Scaling is performed relative to previous view.
+Zoom the view by a scaling factor with respect to center.
+Scaling is performed relative to current scale.

 **Kind**: instance method of <code>[g2](#g2)</code>
 **Returns**: <code>object</code> - g2